DiscreteTom/dt-blog-boilerplate/README.md

 If you gonna deploy your blog for your **user repo**, which means your repo name is `<username>.github.io`, you have to deploy your rendered content to your master branch, so you have to put your content in another branch, e.g. `source`.
 For a better accessibility you can set this `source` branch as the default branch of the blog repository.

-### Setup Personal Access Token

-This repo uses [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to deploy to github pages.
-See [this part](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-set-personal-access-token-personal_token) to generate a personal access token, then add it to your repo **Secrets** in the Settings page.

 ### Setup Github Actions

 > Tips: you can always see my [blog source code](https://github.com/DiscreteTom/discretetom.github.io) as a reference.